aegatlin/skooh/README.md

 ```

+## Migrating from Husky

+Husky changes the hook path in git via the `core.hookspath` setting.
+You can see your current settings by running `git config -l`.
+You will need to unset this config by running `git config --unset core.hookspath` in order reset the git hooks path back to `.git/hooks`.

 ## Skooh vs Husky

 To begin with [husky](https://github.com/typicode/husky) is a great git hooks management library with years of battle-tested use.
 If you need something reliable, choose husky.
 I've used husky and would recommend it.